Arushigandhi/Arushigandhi/README.md

 Timelime:
-> Started coding in Grade 9
+- Started coding in Grade 9
-> Entered engineering college in 2020
+- Entered engineering college in 2020
-> Participated in 15+ hackathons over the next 4 years, winning about 33% of them
+- Participated in 15+ hackathons over the next 4 years, winning about 33% of them
-> Interned at 4 early stage startups as a dev
+- Interned at 4 early stage startups as a dev
-> Interned at Microsoft
+- Interned at Microsoft
-> Received Google Scholarship
+- Received Google Scholarship
-> Started a tech club in college
+- Started a tech club in college
-> Started a tech blog + podcast + newsletter brand with a few friends
+- Started a tech blog + podcast + newsletter brand with a few friends
-> Started Dorm Room Startup Club across colleges for student founders
+- Started Dorm Room Startup Club across colleges for student founders
-> Founded my first company in pre-final year - built custom CRMs for VC/PEs
+- Founded my first company in pre-final year - built custom CRMs for VC/PEs
-> Graduated
+- Graduated
-> Explored Antler
+- Explored Antler
-> Joined Entrepreneurs First - found my co-founder
+- Joined Entrepreneurs First with Abhishek
-> Started Ressl AI
+- Started Ressl AI